IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 is essential to the continued operation and vibrancy of the IETF's technical activities and establishes trust with ISOC and donors that funds are being appropriately spent, and that financial oversight is being conducted properly.
-This is also essential to the IETF LLC meeting applicable legal and tax requirements and is a core part of the IETF LLC Board's fiduciary responsibilities.
+This is also essential to the IETF LLC meeting applicable legal and tax requirements and is a core part of the Board's fiduciary responsibilities.

 As explained in {{staff-responsibilities}}, the IETF Executive Director is expected to develop, execute, and report on the annual budget.
 Regular reporting is expected to include monthly and quarterly forecast vs. budget statements, including updated projections of income and expenses for the full fiscal year.

-The IETF LLC Board, as explained in {{board-responsibilities}}, is expected to review and approve the budget, as well as to provide ongoing oversight of the budget and of any other significant financial matters.
+The Board, as explained in {{board-responsibilities}}, is expected to review and approve the budget, as well as to provide ongoing oversight of the budget and of any other significant financial matters.

 The annual budget is expected to be developed in an open, transparent, and collaborative manner, in accordance with
 {{principles}}.
-The specific timeline for the development, review, and approval of the IETF LLC annual budget is established by the IETF LLC Board and may be revised as needed.
+The specific timeline for the development, review, and approval of the IETF LLC annual budget is established by the Board and may be revised as needed.

 # IETF LLC Policies {#llc-policies}